LilianBernot/NLP_ministere/Investigations.md

 TODO :
 - extract all mentioned articles with code
 - create syntax to delete some like "VU" : 1525 -> 944 mentions
+- better parsing and storing :
+    - store by arrêté
+    - store by article inside the arrêté
+    - clean the texts : space before and after dates
+- category detection : implement that

 # Catégories potentielles